Blog

 How Will the FDA’s Final Rule Affect Laboratory Finances?

-Many experts say the final rule needs more nuance.
+Many experts say the FDA’s final rule needs more nuance.
 In addition to the what-ifs and unanswered questions, some believe the rule could soon be subject to a legal challenge.
-Others have suggested that Congress could act on behalf of the laboratory community (for example a reintroduction of the VALID Act or other new legislation) because the rule will hinder innovative new testing methods and delay access to patient care.
+Others have suggested Congress could act on behalf of the laboratory community (like reintroducing the VALID Act or other new legislation) because the rule will hinder innovative new testing methods and delay access to patient care.

-While all that remains to be seen, what’s evident now is FDA oversight in its current form will cost labs more.
-Experts anticipate labs will need to add FTEs and create new departments focused solely on LDT compliance.
+While all that remains to be seen, what’s evident now is that FDA oversight in its current form will cost labs more.
+Experts anticipate that labs will have to add full-time equivalent (FTE) employees and create new departments focused solely on LDT compliance.

-Going back to the May issue of Laboratory Economics, Christine Bump, a Penn Avenue Law & Policy regulatory attorney, says small labs should budget 1-2 FTEs and larger labs offering 50 or more LDTs should budget for 4-5 FTEs.
+Going back to the May issue of Laboratory Economics, Christine Bump, a Penn Avenue Law & Policy Regulatory Attorney, says small labs should budget 1-2 FTEs, and labs offering 50 or more LDTs should budget for 4-5 FTEs.
 She also believes that labs may need to retain outside counsel and consultants (such as software experts and regulatory/quality experts) to help develop and implement systems and prepare the necessary compliance documentation.

-Bump stresses that labs must start planning to comply with stages 1 and 2 of the FDA’s final rule now because failure to do so could result in FDA inspections and penalties if LDTs are found to be non-compliant.
-In extreme cases, she says the FDA could also shut down facilities and fine companies and their executives.
+Bump stresses that labs must start planning to comply with stages 1 and 2 of the FDA’s final rule now because failure could result in FDA inspections and penalties.
+In extreme cases, she says the FDA could also shut down facilities and fine companies and executives.

-Editor's Note: The American Clinical Laboratory Association (ACLA) and its member company, HealthTrackRx, filed a lawsuit challenging the FDA's final rule on May 29, 2024.
+Editor's Note: The American Clinical Laboratory Association (ACLA) and its member company, HealthTrackRx, have filed a lawsuit challenging the FDA's final rule.

 Building the Ideal Laboratory Information System Software Solution: Supporting Compliance, Efficiency, and Quality

-Even before the announcement of the FDA’s final rule on LDTs, medical laboratories were under pressure to maintain high-quality standards while also ensuring operational compliance.
-Now, more than ever, it’s clear that labs need to modernize and deploy comprehensive laboratory information system software (lab informatics platforms; LIS software) that addresses current challenges and the final rule by integrating features that streamline laboratory workflow management, enhance compliance, and drive efficiency.
+Even before the FDA’s final rule on LDTs, clinical laboratories and pathology practices were under extreme pressure to maintain high-quality standards while ensuring operational compliance.
+Now, more than ever, it’s clear that medical labs need to modernize and deploy comprehensive LIS systems/laboratory information system software to address current challenges and the final rule.

 Learn More: Laboratory Information Systems Are Not Commodities!

-Below is a detailed overview of the key laboratory information system functions and components needed to support modern laboratory requirements and workflow.
+Below is a detailed overview of the key laboratory information system functions and components needed to support modern laboratory requirements and clinical lab workflow.

 Compliance Management